 Boab Prison Tree

 One of the finest examples of a Kimberley boab tree is found just 6km south of Derby.
 Measuring over 14m around, this tree is believed to be over 1,500 years old.
-Also known as Kunumudj, this is is a culturally significant site for the local Nyikina people.
+Also known as Kunumudj, this is is a culturally significant site for the local Nyikina and Warrwa people.

 The interpretative signage provides some insight into the natural environment and heritage attached to the tree, including its Aboriginal heritage, its use as an important staging post in Derby's early pastoral days, and its reputed use as an overnight holding cell for Aboriginal prisoners.